-Founded in Kingston in 2003, Varsity Communities is an management firm specializing in purpose-built student housing communities in Canada.
-We work with investors, owners, and developers to create communities that thrive and deliver exceptional ROI for all those they touch, including residents, vendors, and neighborhoods.
+Founded in Kingston in 2003, Varsity Communities is a management firm specializing in purpose-built student housing communities in Canada.
+We work with investors, owners, developers and institutions to create communities that thrive and deliver exceptional ROI for all those they touch, including residents, vendors, and neighborhoods.

 Our vision is to build our communities, our colleagues, our customers, our vendors, and ourselves.
 We relish our role in the growth and sustainability of the world’s best communities and aim to be the Canadian management firm community leaders look to for highly competent real estate investment and management.